rmkraus/demo-ansible-monitoring/docs/prep.md

 # Demo Preparation

+## Prerequisites

-Before you are able to create this demo, you must have an AWS account with a working Route 53 domain setup.
+Before you are able to create this demo:
+  - You must have an AWS account with a working Route 53 domain setup.
+  - Your AWS account must have sufficient rights to create gateways, routes, subnets, network acls, key pairs, security groups, and ec2 instances.
+  - You must also have a valid Ansible Tower license.

 The demo scripts will handle the rest.

 ## Administration Scripts